VEuPathDB/StaticContent/_collection_resources_tools/03_analyze.md

     <li>Variant calling</li>
   </ul>

-  <p>For RNA Seq analyses you'll be able to export your results back to PlasmoDB.
+  <p>For RNA Seq analyses you'll be able to export your results back to your own private dataset section.
 You can:</p>
   <ul>
     <li>run searches against them</li>
     <li>see them as columns in search results</li>